-Noise from axial and centrifugal fan inlets and outlets are typically addressed with attenuators or silencers.
-The level of noise to be attenuated depends upon the fan and wheel design as well as the speed or rpm of the wheel.
+Noise from the inlet and outlet of axial and centrifugal fans are typically addressed with in-line attenuators or silencers.
+The level of noise to be attenuated varies by fan type and depends upon the fan and wheel design as well as the speed or rpm of the wheel or impeller.

-The typical sound level reduction would be 10 to 25 dBA depending on allowable pressure drop thru the silencer, the silencer length, type, and weight.
+The typical sound level reduction would be 10 to 25 dBA depending on allowable pressure drop through the silencer, the silencer length, type, and weight.

 When we attenuate the inlet and the outlet, the resultant noise is defined as the housing breakout noise, and we can attenuate that with a flexible noise blanket or rigid cladding attached to the fan housing.
-Cladding attenuation would result in an 8 to 12 dBA reduction.
+Cladding attenuation is expected to result in an 8 to 12 dBA reduction..

 Looking further at our example, we expect belt and motor noise, both of which are contributors to the overall fan noise level.
 Depending on the noise level to meet, we can blanket the belt guard and specify a low noise motor resulting in a 5 to 10 dBA noise reduction.

-We often use a direct driven fan and a variable frequency drive with the fan speed tweaked based on the CFM and static pressure requirement of the system.
-A 10% reduction in speed results in a two dBA reduction and a 20% rpm reduction, about five dBA.
+We often use a direct driven fan with a variable frequency drive (VFD) with the fan speed tweaked based on the CFM and static pressure requirement of the system.
+A 10% reduction in speed results in a 2 dBA reduction and a 20% rpm reduction, about 5 dBA.

 Now that we’ve addressed a single fan what happens when we install multiple fans in the same space.
 Using logarithmic addition, we know that two equal sound sources produce a resultant noise level that is three dBA higher.
 As an example, the noise from two 85 dBA fans would combine to produce 88 dBA overall.